Does training continue as you progress through the firm? Do secondments and sabbaticals matter to you?

-When you’re thinking about which employer would suit you best, consider the elements that will affect you the most.
+Not sure which consulting firm you should apply to?
+Consider the elements that will affect you the most.
 There are five key areas you should consider before sending off your application(s).

 1. What sort of work does the consulting firm do?

 Some consulting firms will specialise in a particular service, or function, such as strategy, and some will focus on a particular industry.
-Many will operate across a variety of both.
+Increasingly, many will operate across a variety of both.
 Do you have a preference?
-Would you like your graduate programme to keep your options open, and give you a broad experience, or would you prefer to work somewhere where you can specialise sooner?
+Would you like your graduate programme to keep your options open and give you a broad experience, or would you prefer to work somewhere where you can specialise sooner?

 2. How much travel will your job involve?

-Most consulting firms will require you to do some travelling – this is often cited as a reason graduates find the profession so exciting.
+Most consulting firms will require you to do some travelling, although this has of course not been possible during the Covid pandemic and it's likely that going forward virtual client meetings will become more common practice.
+In normal times, travel is often cited as a reason graduates find the profession so exciting.
 To understand your clients’ businesses, you’ll usually need to spend time at client sites, working closely with clients and colleagues in your team.
 However, some firms require less travel than others.
 Additionally, for some, travel will be primarily UK based, whereas others will take you almost anywhere in the world.
 Roland Berger, for example, tells its candidates: ‘Over 75% of our work includes cross-border challenges.’
 OC&C Strategy Consultants, on the other hand, is known to require less travel than other firms.
-‘There’s a focus on strategy and I get to be primarily based in the London office rather than spending all my time on the client site,’ says a graduate consultant via TARGETjobs Insider Reviews.
 It’s very much a case of personal preference – try to find a firm that offers you the travel experience you’ll be comfortable with.

 3 .What opportunities will you be offered?